Emergency Medical Technology

 The Program

 The EMT Program at Skyline College represents the first phase of training in the Emergency Medical Technician career structure.
 The program provides the student with a broad foundation of knowledge in anatomy, physiology, pathophysiology, and emergency care procedures in addition to didactic and skills training, observation in a local hospital Emergency Room and a ride-along rotation with a local ambulance company.
-The program meets National EMS Education Standards and 2010 AHA guidelines.
-View the program approval by the County of San Mateo Health System.
+The program meets National EMS Education Standards and AHA guidelines.
+Click here to view the program approval letter by the County of San Mateo Health System.

 In coordination with the Educational Access Center (EAC), reasonable accommodations will be provided for eligible students with disabilities.
 For more assistance, please visit EAC in Bldg 5, Room 5132 or call (650) 738‑4280.